centrumholdings/cthulhubot/doc/concepts.rst

     Buildslave
         As in BuildBot; client process running on Build Computer, connecting to correct Buildmaster port and listening to it's commands.

+    Command
+        Step in buildbot dictionary.
+One (usually shell command) to be executed, as part of the job.

     Job
         In BuildBots speech: named factory.
-For normal people: sequence of (mostly) shell commands with assigned name, so they can be used across projects.
+For normal people: sequence of commands with assigned name, so they can be used across projects.

 ------------------------
 Software stages
 ------------------------